Chadosaurus/Super-Pause-Menu/Super Pause Menu Alpha builds/README.md

 Latest build not quite ready for full release.
 Could be buggy.

 -Working on- (Priorities may changed or dropped)
-1. Implementing CBZ and CBR support for manuals
+1. Implementing CBZ and CBR support for manuals - Done
 2. Allowing the user to create submenus for their hotkeys
 3. Video support
 4. Guide book support